abhishekghoshh/ds-algo-cp-problems/docs/dp/MinimumPathSumInATriangle.md

         int answer = minimumTotal4(triangle);
         System.out.println(answer);
     }

-    private static int minimumTotal4(List<List<Integer>> triangle) {
+    // we will do the same bottom-up approach, but here we will start from the reverse private static int minimumTotal4(List<List<Integer>> triangle) {
         int n = triangle.size();
         // if n is 1 then we will directly return the answer